MariSchn/ETH-Algorithms-Lab-2024/Week_10/The_Hand's_Tourney/README.md

 Given counts of components of sizes 1, 2, ..., $k$, how many families of size $k$ can we form?
 This is a combinatorial packing problem.
 A greedy strategy works well here.
 For example, with $k=4$:
 1. Any component of size 4 or more (capped at 4) directly forms one family.
 2. We can combine smaller components.
 It's often best to combine the largest available components first.
-For example, pair a size-3 component with a size-1 component.
+For example, pair a size 3 component with a size 1 component.
-3. Next, pair two size-2 components.
+3. Next, pair two size 2 components.
 4. Handle leftovers greedily.
-For example, a leftover size-2 component could be combined with two size-1 components.
+For example, a leftover size 2 component could be combined with two size 1 components.
-5. Finally, group any remaining size-1 components in sets of 4.
+5. Finally, group any remaining size 1 components in sets of 4.

-The provided code implements such a greedy strategy for $k=1, 2, 3, 4$.

 #### Answering Question 1 (Find max $s$ for $f_0$ families)